Rex Alston: Career

 Alston was a schoolmaster at Bedford School from 1924 to 1941, before joining the BBC.
 He was originally a billeting officer, but it was soon realised that his voice – a clear, light baritone – was too good for him to remain in an administrative role.
 He remained on the BBC staff until 1961, and continued broadcasting for a few years after that as a free-lance.
 He wrote on cricket and rugby for the Daily Telegraph and Sunday Telegraph, continuing to report on county cricket for the former until 1987.
 He also had a column in Playfair Cricket Monthly.

 His first international cricket commentary was on the Old Trafford "Victory Test" in 1945, as a deputy for Howard Marshall.
 He quickly became an ever-present in a Test match commentary team which included John Arlott and E. W. Swanton, and also was the producer.
 He commented on about a hundred Tests in all, many of them after the launch of Test Match Special in 1957 expanded the coverage to include the full day's play rather than only portions of it.
 His last Test was in 1964.
+Alston continued to commentate on Cricket alongside Godfrey Evans for ITV's coverage during the late 1960s/early 1970s.